cb-talent-development/employer-style-base/README.md

 to both compile and watch the `.scss` files.
 If you've already started the Fractal server you may need to restart it.

+This step will generate updated CSS. **Remember to commit the updated files.**

 Now start the pattern library locally with